kitlang/kit/README.md

 This will copy the `kitc` binary to Stack's binary install directory (~/.local/bin on Linux); make sure this directory is part of your executable paths.

-You'll need to point Kit to its standard library (which is the "std" directory in the repo's root directory); you have a few options:

-- Set an environment variable, KIT_STD_PATH
-- Put the kitc binary next to its standard library
+You'll also need to set two environment variables:
+- KIT_STD_PATH, pointing to the `std` directory in the repo
-- Put the standard library in an OS-specific default location:
+- KIT_TOOLCHAIN_PATH, pointing to the `toolchains` directory in the repo
-    - Linux: "/usr/lib/kit"
-    - Mac: "/usr/local/lib/kit"

 ### Windows setup